kevinolega/callcentertrainingtips/_posts/2012-12-26-reader-waiter.md

 Thanks to the website and Mr. Kevin Olega, I am now working in a call center, earning money, and building my career…

-Sir thanks for everything, you were really a great help, I will not forget the things that I have learned from you and your blog, wish you more power and your website, continue helping people.
+Sir thanks for everything, you were really a great help, I will not forget the things that I have learned from you and your website, wish you more power and your website, continue helping people.
 God bless you.

 Please do some editing sir, my grammar is still not good.
 Thanks :)